Nathan Myhrvold: Science

 In addition to his business activities, Myhrvold is a working scientist who has published original, peer-reviewed research in the fields of paleobiology, climate science, and astronomy.
-A prize-winning nature and wildlife photographer, he has also been involved with paleontological research on expeditions with the Museum of the Rockies.
+A prize-winning nature and wildlife photographer, he has published highly detailed color images of snowflakes and a book of landscape photography titled Natural Wonders: Marvels of Our World.
+He has also been involved with paleontological research on expeditions with the Museum of the Rockies.
 His work has appeared in scientific journals including Science, Nature, Paleobiology, PLOS One, and the Physical Review, as well as in Fortune, Time, Scientific American, National Geographic Traveler, and Slate.
 He and Peter Rinearson helped Bill Gates write The Road Ahead, a book about the future that reached No. 1 on the New York Times bestseller list in 1995 and 1996.
-Myhrvold has contributed $1 million to the nonprofit SETI Institute in Mountain View, CA, for the development of the Allen Telescope Array, which was envisioned to be the most powerful instrument for SETI.
+Myhrvold has contributed $1 million to the nonprofit SETI Institute in Mountain View, California, for the development of the Allen Telescope Array, which was envisioned to be the most powerful instrument for SETI.

 After the Science Museum in London successfully built the computing section of Charles Babbage's Difference Engine #2 in 1991, Myhrvold funded the construction of the output section, which performs both printing and stereotyping of calculated results.
-He also commissioned the construction of a second complete Difference Engine #2 for himself, which was on display at the Computer History Museum in Mountain View, California, from May 10, 2008 to January 31, 2016 and currently resides in the Intellectual Ventures Laboratory.
+He also commissioned the construction of a second complete Difference Engine #2 for himself, which was on display at the Computer History Museum in Mountain View, from May 10, 2008, to January 31, 2016, and currently resides in the Intellectual Ventures Laboratory.